infobloxopen/themis/README.md

 }
 ```

-For domain to flags map selector matches flag names by order of definition.
+When result of mapping is a flags value selector matches flag names by order of definition.
 Flags defined in policies YAST or JSON must have the same number of names as content have.
 For example if policy defines names "one", "two", "three" for some flags type and content defines names "red", "green" and "blue" for a map referred by selector URI, selector returns "one" for "red", "two" for "green" and "three" for "blue".

 ### Numerical Expression
 A numerical expression is constructed using the following numerical functions: